A Guide for CosmoMC Installation and Running: Running CAMB

+There is subdirectory inside the \verb|CosmoMC| directory named \verb|camb|.
+CAMB\footnote{\url{https://camb.info}} is a Code for Anisotropies in the Microwave Background which is responsible for theoretical calculations of CosmoMC.
+For compiling CAMB, go into its directory and use \verb|make| command: \begin{BASH} cd camb/fortran/ make \end{BASH} The subdirectory \verb|inifiles| inside the \verb|camb| contains some input parameter files such as \verb|params.ini| or \verb|planck_2018.ini| .
+You may use these files as an input file for running CAMB.
+It worth mentioning that all these files can be edited.
+To use them as an input, you may copy one of these files in the \verb|camb| directory.
+After making CAMB Fortran files, it produces an executable file named \verb|camb| which can be run like this: \begin{BASH} ./camb params.ini \end{BASH}

-Outputs are some files with \verb|*.dat| extension such as : \verb|test_scalCls.dat| for scalar perturbations or \verb|test_tensCls.dat| for tensor perturbations.
-We can plot them by using \verb|gnuplot| program:
+Outputs have \verb|*.dat| extension such as \verb|test_scalCls.dat| for scalar perturbations or \verb|test_tensCls.dat| for tensor perturbations power spectrum.
+We can plot them by using \verb|gnuplot| program.
+Run this command in terminal: \begin{BASH} gnuplot \end{BASH} Now you may use the commands below to the plot power spectrum : \begin{BASH} set logscale x plot"test_scalCls.dat" u 1:2 w l lw 2 plot"test_scalCls.dat" u 1:3 w l lw 2 replot"test2_scalCls.dat" u 1:2 w l lw 3 \end{BASH} Output would be similar to Fig. \ref{fig1}.